tduck96/ecom/README.md

 FINAL THOUGHTS :

 I built a simple login form but I disabled it for ease of use for those viewing this application.
-I plan on developing this to integrate JWT web tokens.
+I plan on developing this authorization/authenticiation system.
+I've considered integrating web-tokens.

 I would like integrate a more complex database system to handle orders in future.
 I'm interested in learning more about database design.
 My plan when I started this project was to reach that level of complexity.
 That's why I used mySQL instead of something more simple like Firebase.